 As I write this on my phone, I am walking near the city center of Lisboa.
 Tourists fresh off the cruise boats are clamoring for the best selfie with the Tejo (Targus) river.
 The city is an old culture that has modernized as fast as China in merely 10-years.
 The one thing I don’t really worry about is someone stealing my iPhone X (I’m looking at you Cali, Colombia).

-In my travels through Colombian cities like Cali or Bogota, or those adventures in the Favela’s of Sao Paulo, I was acutely aware of my stuff and my surroundings.
+In my travels through Colombian cities like Cali or Bogota, or those adventures in Sao Paulo, I was acutely aware of my stuff and my surroundings.
 You have to be.
 In Rome, in 2014, I saw a pickpocket put his hand into a tourist purse (if you see something, say something).
 In Budapest, I saw a Romani begger get robbed by some drunk kids.
 The world is harsh at times, but not so much in Portugal.
-The biggest crimes are petty theft and crimes of passion.
-Unlike other places in the world, they are not mafia or gun related (looking at you United States).
-As long as you execute common sense (aka – don’t get drunk in Bairro Alto and try to buy MJ from the guys at the Miradouro), you should be just fine.

-Where Does Portugal Rank in World Safety?
+Where Does Portugal Rank In World Safety

 The Weather: First, there’s fantastic weather.
 After dealing with freezing weather, yellow and grey snow, and insane wind tunnels in NYC…it was time to make a change.